 The Divinity of Christ

 The opening of John's gospel establishes the Son's deity with unmistakable clarity: "In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things were made through him, and without him was not any thing made that has been made" (John 1:1-3).
+He was with God in the beginning.
+Through him all things were made; without him nothing was made that has been made" (John 1:1-3).
 The Word—which is to say, the Son—is God.
 He is distinct from God the Father ("the Word was with God") yet is God ("the Word was God").
 He is the Creator, not a creature.
 All of creation flows from His power.
 He is coequal with the Father and coeternal.

 This deity is essential to the Son's redemptive work.
 Only God can satisfy the infinite justice of God.
 Only God can bear the infinite weight of the sins of the elect.
 Only God can rise from the dead and break the power of death forever.
 The Son's humanity makes His death efficacious for us; His divinity makes it efficacious for all the elect across all time.
 He is the perfect God-man, able to represent both God's justice and man's need.